wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 1.5 =
+- (9 Sep 2009) - New feature: I added an "advanced options" section to the options page.
+Some people wanted to change the text labels for the contact form.
+These advanced options fields can be filled in to override the standard included field titles.
+- Other minor code changes.

 = 1.4.4 =
-- (08 Sep 2009) - Fixed error: "mail could not be sent because host may have disabled email function()"
+- (08 Sep 2009) - Fixed possible error: "mail could not be sent because host may have disabled email function()"

 = 1.4.3 =
 - (08 Sep 2009) - Fixed redirect/logout problem on admin menu reported by a user.